subsquid/docs/docs/substrate-indexing/squid-substrate-typegen.md

 # Substrate typegen

 :::warning
-Interface of typegen-generated classes is under active development and will likely change before the final ArrowSquid release.
+Interface of typegen-generated classes is under active development and _will_ change in near future.
 :::

 ## Installation